 - Avoid resource conflicts, as they do not even arise

-Inadequate planning, on the other hand, carries numerous risks:
+Inadequate capacity planning, on the other hand, carries numerous risks:

 - Due to inadequate resource allocation, projects are not finished on time